 THE COACHING TREE Gaspard has been associated with some of college baseball’s top coaches, including Skip Bertman, Bragg Stockton and Jim Wells.
 Bertman changed the face of baseball in the Southeastern Conference and led the Tigers to five national championships.
 Stockton had great influence on Gaspard’s career and offered the young infielder his first coaching position.
 That first job has turned into more than 20 years of coaching excellence, with Gaspard demanding the best of his players on and off the field.
 Gaspard played a vital role in the revival of Alabama baseball in the mid-1990s.
 His keen eye for talent and his ability to teach the game of baseball helped send the Crimson Tide to the College World Series in 1996, 1997 and 1999.

-THE PLAYER Gaspard’s four-year collegiate career at LSU and Houston saw his teams compile a 148-91 (.619) overall record, post two 40-win seasons and play in two NCAA regionals (1985 and 1987).
+THE PLAYER Gaspard’s four-year collegiate career at LSU and Houston saw his teams compile a 148-91 (.619) overall record, post two 40-win seasons and play in two NCAA Regionals (1985 and 1987).
 He began his career at LSU in 1984 and 1985, earning one varsity letter on coach Skip Bertman’s first LSU squad in 1984.
 The 1984 edition of the Tigers posted a 32-23 overall record.
 The 1985 team went 41-18 en route to the SEC Western Division championship and collected the school’s first NCAA Regional appearance since 1975.
 He transferred to Houston following his sophomore season and played two years for the Cougars, lettering in 1986 and 1987.
-Gaspard played on coach Rolan Walton’s final UH team in 1986, helping the Cougars post a 35-23 overall mark.
-In his final season as a UH player, Gaspard helped the Cougars to a 40-27 record and a berth in the NCAA Central Regional in Austin, Texas, under first-year head coach Dr. Bragg Stockton.
+Gaspard played on coach Rolan Walton’s final Houston team in 1986, helping the Cougars post a 35-23 overall mark.
+In his final season as a player, Gaspard helped the Cougars compile a 40-27 record and a berth in the NCAA Central Regional in Austin, Texas, under first-year head coach Dr. Bragg Stockton.
 The Cougars finished 1987 ranked 14th nationally.